rasmusab/officialcocktails/officialcocktails.com/content/cocktails/cuba_libre.md

 ![](/cocktail-images/cuba_libre.jpeg)

-## Directions for how to make a Cuba libre
+## Directions for how to make the Cuba libre

 1. Fill a highball glass with ice cubes.
 2. Pour 50 ml of white rum into the glass.